How To Pick the Best Tax Preparation Service

 What Is a Tax Preparation Service?

-A tax preparation service helps people and businesses prepare and file tax returns with the Internal Revenue Service (IRS) and state tax agencies.
+A tax preparation service helps people and businesses prepare and file returns with the IRS and state tax agencies.
+The category covers several options:

-There are several different ways to prepare and file your taxes.
-The best option depends on your financial situation and how comfortable you are filing taxes yourself.
+There are several ways to prepare and file.
+The best fit depends on your financial situation and how comfortable you are filing yourself.

 DIY tax software | Simple returns, W-2 income | Free to $100+ |